 Hi We do not consider receiving oral sex as a risk for HIV.
 Therefore, you should not have to repeat the HIV test for the oral sex you got 4 weeks ago.
 However, it is possible to get other STIs when you receive oral sex.
 These include Chlamydia, gonorrhea, HPV, herpes and syphilis.
-Your urine tests done at 4 weeks should have been accurate for gonorrhea, because most results...
+Your urine tests done at 4 weeks should have been accurate for gonorrhea, because most results are accurate...
 Read Full Answer

 Hello, I have a question about my foreskin tearing (I'm uncircumcised).
 I noticed it the other day during masturbation.
 I noticed a little spot of red, and after checking carefully, noticed a slight tear at the base (underneath?) where it seems that there's a middle line (frenulum?) joining up with the foreskin.
 The initial irritation seems to have gone away for a couple days, but today while examining again, I noticed that I inflicted some damage just from self examining.
 I'm worried...

 Hi there The frenulum is the stretchy band of skin that attaches the foreskin to the underside of the shaft of the penis.
 This area is very sensitive and can deliver a lot of pleasure.
 It is possible to tear the frenulum during masturbation and sexual intercourse.
 If the area tears over and over, scar tissue can form making the frenulum less stretchy.
 This in turn makes it more likely to tear...
 Read Full Answer